alexandrglaznyov/Validator-School/Self-Identity/README.md

 # MELLIFERA

-We are Ruslan and Alexander.
+We are blockchain validators.
 Blockchain technology is the thing we are in love with.
 It has already started changing the world and without doubts will continue changing in the future.
 That`s why we are here and for long term to figure out how it works in details.
 We are proude to be a part of this revolution

 At the moment, MELLIFERA validate in almost 10 networks, in the testnets, devnets and in the mainnets.
-Here list of all network where we participate available on our site
+Here list of all network where we participate available on our <a href="https://mellifera.network">site</a>

 ## Active mainnet

+## KYVE
-<h4 align="center"><a href="https://kyve-restake.mellifera.network/delegate">STAKE KYVE WITH US</a></h4>
+<h4><a href="https://kyve-restake.mellifera.network/delegate">STAKE KYVE WITH US</a></h4>
+## ODIN Protocol
 <h4 align="center"><a href="https://mainnet.odinprotocol.io/validators/odinvaloper1pfs42htt5w4d65rjt9cs283c2sre4tf3t4sfl7">STAKE ODIN WITH US</a></h4>

 ## Contributions